1815 New England hurricane

 The Great September Gale of 1815 was a deadly and fast-moving Category 4 Atlantic hurricane in 1815 that became the second of five known major hurricanes to strike New England.
 At the time, it was the first hurricane to strike the greater area in 180 years.

 After striking on Long Island, the hurricane caused major damage in Connecticut, Massachusetts, New Hampshire and Rhode Island.
 Rhode Island suffered the worst damage, as the storm surge flooded towns along Narragansett Bay up to and including Providence.

 Origin

-The summer of 1815 was reported to have been unusually stormy (Perley, 1891), possibly because of transient climate changes induced by ash clouds from the eruption of Mount Tambora in April.
+The summer of 1815 was reported to have been unusually stormy, possibly because of transient climate changes induced by ash clouds from the eruption of Mount Tambora in April.

 The hurricane first struck the Turks Islands near the Bahamas on September 20, with a strength estimated to have been equivalent to a Category 4 hurricane.